jmeade11/FEWD/Class 9/codealong/README.md

 ```

-We could, however, use one of the *unary operators* to write the same thing faster though like this instead:
+We could, however, use one of the *unary operators* to write the same thing like this instead:

 ```js